niccoloraspa/demo-flux-sealed-secrets/README.md

 > You can force the reconciliation with `flux reconcile source git flux-system`

 ## 5. Test the hello-secret app

+The `hello-secret` app contains a containerized Go web server application that responds to all HTTP requests with the value of the `SECRET` environment variable.

 1. Restart the `hello-app` pod: